Shura1oplot/pifacedigitald/README.md

 Features:

-1. local or remote clients can communicate with IO ports using XML-RPC
+1. daemon allows to communicate with IO ports using XML-RPC over the lan or the Internet;
-2. files in `/etc/pifacedigitald/event.d` are executed on buttons events
+2. daemon executes files in `/etc/pifacedigitald/event.d` on each input port state change.

 Usage
 -----